bhauman/lein-figwheel/README.md

 [Figwheel keep om turning](http://blog.michielborkent.nl/blog/2014/09/25/figwheel-keep-Om-turning/) is an excellent blog post on how to use figwheel with Om.
 It's also worth reading if you aren't using Om.

+[Chestnut](https://github.com/plexus/chestnut) is a very complete leiningen template that includes figwheel.

+### What actually happens

+This plugin starts the cljsbuild auto builder, opens a websocket and starts static file server.
+When you save a ClojureScript file, cljsbuild will detect that and compile it and other affected files.
+It will then pass a list those changed files off to the figwheel server.
+The figwheel server will in turn push the paths of the **relevant** compiled javascript files through a websocket so that the browser can reload them.

+There is also a figwheel client that you need to include into your ClojureScript project to start a process which listens for changes and reloads the files.

+The main motivation for lein-figwheel is to allow for the interactive development of ClojureScript.
+Figwheel doesn't provide this out of the box, **the developer has to take care to make their code reloadable**.

+If you are using React or Om it's not hard to write reloadable code, in fact you might already be doing it.

 ## Writing reloadable code

 Figwheel relies on having files that can be reloaded.